-In small scale jiu-jitsu, one way to practice balance is to maintain good posture when executing kicks, punches, etc. Learn to have a good sense of balance and you will harness the maximum power available when defending or attacking.
+In small circle jiu-jitsu, one way to practice balance is to maintain good posture when executing kicks, punches, etc. Learn to have a good sense of balance and you will harness the maximum power available when defending or attacking.
 With good balance, you'll be able to deliver more powerful blows and evade or defend against attacks directed at you.

 In contrast, it will be handy if you know ways to render your opponent off balance.
 You can do this by tripping his feet using kicks, foot locks, or making him dizzy.
 When you're opponent is off-balance, it will be easier for you to find openings and dominate the match completely.

 Mobility and stability